Williamjacobsen/P2/README.md

 4) Right-click it and press "start".
 5) You can now connect to your MySQL database using the MySQL Workbench app.

-Intalling npm into the frontend for the first time (needed to run the command "npm start"):
-1) Create new terminal inside the project root folder.
-2) Enter "cd frontend".
-3) Enter "npm install".
+# Included and required packages

+How to navigate inside the terminal:
+* "cd " + the name of the folder you wish to navigate to.

+Required packages in the frontend folder (these ARE NOT installed in the project due to size, so they MUST be installed by yourself):
+* "npm install"

+Included packages in the backend folder (these ARE ALREADY installed in the project):
+* "npm install bcrypt"

+FAQ:
-3a) If you get an error saying that running scripts is disabled on the system, then enter the command "Set-ExecutionPolicy RemoteSigned -Scope CurrentUser" and try running "npm install" again.
+* If you get an error saying that running scripts is disabled on the system, then enter the command "Set-ExecutionPolicy RemoteSigned -Scope CurrentUser" and try running "npm install" again.

 # Getting Started with Create React App